-Designed to increase the student's shorthand vocabulary, emphasis is placed on good shorthand penmanship, accurate proportion and legibility, and mastery of basic vocabulary.
+Designed to increase shorthand vocabulary, this course emphasizes good shorthand penmanship, accurate proportion and legibility, and mastery of basic vocabulary.
 Offered as needed.

 OAD 110 Typewriting 1 Theory and Speed up to 35 Words per Minute (3 credits)

 Correct posture at the machine, parts of the typewriter and their uses, and development of touch techniques with emphasis in the formation of correct habits as a foundation for speed and accuracy are discussed.
 This course focuses on basic letter forms, tabulations, and manuscripts.
 Offered as needed.